Paderborn: Transport

 Paderborn is located at the Autobahn A 33, which connects Paderborn to the Autobahn A 2 in the north and the Autobahn A 44 in the south.

 The main station is a regular stop for the InterCity on the Hamm–Warburg line and several local trains.

-The Paderborn Lippstadt Airport connects Paderborn to the bigger German airports and offers flights to many locations in Europe.
+The city is served by Paderborn Lippstadt Airport which connects Paderborn to some locations in Europe.
 There is a bus shuttle between the airport and the Paderborn main train station.
 General Aviation and gliders are based at Paderborn-Haxterberg (ICAO: EDLR) (site of the world gliding championships in 1981).
+However, the nearest major airport is Düsseldorf Airport, which is located 192 km south west of Paderborn.

 In Paderborn there is a bus system served by the PaderSprinter for local buses and the Bahnbus Hochstift for regional buses.

 Education

 Paderborn was once the oldest academic site in Westphalia.
 In 1614, the University of Paderborn was founded by the Jesuits but was closed in 1819.
 It was re-founded in 1972 as Universität-Gesamthochschule and transformed into a university in its own right in 2002.
 Today, it is attended by about 20,000 students.

 There also are several theological and private academic institutes in Paderborn.